metabase/metabase/docs/troubleshooting-guide/cant-log-in.md

 ## Are you still stuck?

-If you can’t solve your problem using the troubleshooting guides, search or ask the [Metabase community][discourse].
+If you can’t solve your problem using the troubleshooting guides:

+- Search or ask the [Metabase community][discourse].
+- Search for [known bugs or limitations][known-issues].

 [cloud-docs]: /cloud/docs/
 [config-settings]: ../administration-guide/08-configuration-settings.html